The Minimalist Baby Registry: Beautiful, Intentional, and Canadian

 Debunking the 120-Item Myth: What Really Gets Used?

 The ubiquitous 120-item registry list from large retailers is intimidating.
 Here's where most registry guides get it wrong: data and parental experience consistently show that a significant portion of these items go unused or see use only a handful of times.
 That elaborate bottle warmer working with only specific bottles?
-The elaborate baby-food maker obsolete once your child eats table food?
+The fancy baby-food maker obsolete once your child eats table food?
 These impulse additions don't survive real-life parenting.

 You'll likely accumulate duplicate items or products that don't fit your baby's temperament or your family's lifestyle.
 A high-tech swing might be a lifesaver for one baby while another finds it overstimulating.
 Babies are wonderfully unique, and their needs stay unpredictable.
 Relying on a massive pre-set list leads to acquiring things you'll store, sell, or donate—feeding clutter and unnecessary expense.

 Focusing on a curated list of tried-and-true essentials—based on feedback from experienced parents and expert recommendations—is far more effective.
 This approach prepares you without overloading you.
 You'll save money and precious storage space.
-We'll show you the specific categories where excess is most common and highlight the versatile items that truly earn their place.

 Your Baby's First Year: Essential Needs vs. Wants